ArduPilot/ardupilot_wiki/dev/source/docs/ros-distance-sensors.rst

     - Plane >= 3.7.1

 ArduPilot support receiving rangefinder data coming from Companion Computer for example.
-To do that, setup a Mavlink rangefinder on ArduPilot side (:ref:`see here <common:common-rangefinder-mavlink>`) and simply set a subscriber in MAVROS plugin :
+To do that, setup a Mavlink rangefinder on ArduPilot side and simply set a subscriber in MAVROS plugin :

 .. code-block:: none